huyang117/OOP-JavaScript/README.md

 ### Project 2

-- Use Vanilla JavaScript to communicate between DOM components (practice oop and callback functions)
+- Use Vanilla JavaScript to communicate between DOM components (practice oop and callback functions).

+- Play around with events and event listeners.